 The City of Wahoo has completed three trail projects which total nearly 2.5 miles of dedicated trail corridors.
-The information below provides details about each piece of Wahoo's trail system.
+Click here to download a map of the trail routes currently available in Wahoo.
+Reference the information below for specific details about each piece of Wahoo's trail system.

 Maple St. North